j-goodz/consensys_final/avoiding_common_attacks.md

 - No calling of external contracts occcurs in this project.
 This increases the security as no other controact takes over control flow.

-- Added a default payable function to accept erroneous payments made to contract without calling a function
+- Added a default payable function to accept erroneous payments made to contract without calling a function:
 	> function() public payable {} Fallback function, which accepts ether when sent to contract